 (3) Quality assurance & accessible expertise:

-AR technology will also play a critical role in quality assurance, as it already does in Porsche’s assembly plant in Leipzig, Germany.
+Augmented Reality development will also play a critical role in quality assurance, as it already does in Porsche’s assembly plant in Leipzig, Germany.
 Whenever manufacturers require guidance from engineers, remote assistance is effectively no longer remote, as equipment experts guide employees through their AR glasses and teach them on the job.

 Transportation & Navigation

 To start, Nvidia’s Drive platform for Level 2+ autonomous vehicles is already combining sensor fusion and perception with AR dashboard displays to alert drivers of road hazards, highlight points of interest, and provide navigation assistance.

 Source: Next Reality - Augmented Reality News.